kbigdelysh/badavi/README.md

 }
 ```

 **Note:** In the example above, you should remove the comments before using the `badavi-config.json` file.
-I have provided an example badavi-config.json file in the root of the repository named `badavi-config.json.example`.
+I have provided an example in the root of the repository named `badavi-config.json.example`.

 **Configuration Options:**